 The projects fall into two main categories:

-CO2 removal projects focus on actively removing greenhouse gases from the atmosphere.
-This is done through natural solutions such as reforestation and protecting existing ecosystems that store CO2.
+Carbon removal projects focus on actively removing greenhouse gases from the atmosphere.
+This is done through natural solutions such as reforestation and protecting existing ecosystems that store carbon.
 In addition, innovative technological methods such as direct air capture are also being developed, where CO2 is filtered directly from the air and permanently stored.

 Each project must meet strict criteria in order to issue carbon credits.
 These credits are then purchased by companies and individuals who want to offset their remaining emissions.
 The proceeds from this sale finance the further development and expansion of the project.